srijan/telegraf-execd-pg-custom/README.md

 # PostgreSQL Custom Input Plugin for Telegraf

+For more details, please see the blog post: https://www.srijn.net/2021/03/advanced-postgresql-monitoring-using-telegraf/

 ## Requirements

 Since this is a custom plugin for Telegraf, so telegraf is required.